Top 21 Things to do for Free in York

 The Cat Trail

 Since records began in the city of York, cats have been considered lucky and have played a major part in city life.
-For about two centuries, statues of cats have been placed on buildings in an attempt to frighten away rats and mice and therefore reduce the risk of disease; they were also believed to ward off evil spirits and to generally bring good luck to the occupants of the property.
+For about two centuries, statues of cats have been placed on buildings in an attempt to frighten away rats and mice and therefore reduce the risk of disease; they were also believed to ward off evil spirits and generally to bring good luck to the occupants of the property.
 It is possible to download a Cat Trail map from the website of the Cat Gallery; not only will you be able to seek out the cats of York, but it will take you past some of the most beautiful parts of the city.

 In the heart of the city is Shambles Market, a vibrant market consisting of 85 different stalls selling a wide variety goods, such as fresh fruit and vegetables, clothing, books, cosmetics, flowers, crafts and gifts.
 There’s also a really great street food area; be sure to try out the North African and Levantine food.
 The market is open seven days a week from 7am.

-Shakespeare’s Rose Theatre is Europe’s firs pop-up theatre.
+Shakespeare’s Rose Theatre is Europe’s first pop-up theatre.
 Although you have to pay for the plays which are performed, it is free to wander around the Shakespeare’s Village the theatre is set in.
 Located in the car park next to Clifford’s Tower, the village captures the atmosphere of a medieval village, with oak-framed, reed-thatched buildings offering the finest Yorkshire food and drink along with wagon entertainment, minstrels and even a lovely Elizabethan garden with flower and herb beds.
 The theatre and village only pop up in York during the summer months; in 2019, the village and performances will start in June and run until the beginning of September.

 Museums and Libraries